Rose Grandanette

 Polk County in Iowa

-Des Moines in Polk County
+Windsor Heights in Polk County

 Grandanette said the men then panicked and fled to a vehicle where a fourth man waited.
-Grandanette could not provide physical descriptions of any of the men because he said they held handkerchiefs to their faces.

-Once they’d gone, Grandanette said he went inside the home and called Windsor Heights Police and then his brother, Ross.
-The two responding officers — Windsor Heights Police Chief Vern Akey and town fire marshall C.D.
-Millsap — found Rose Grandanette still alive on the front porch.
+The two responding officers — Windsor Heights Police Chief Vern Akey and town fire marshal C.D.
+Millsap — found Rose Grandanette still alive on the home’s front porch.

 Courtesy photo AP/Cedar Rapids Gazette

-- Bernard Grandanette and his brother-in-law Mike Chiodo at the Coroner’s Inquest.
+Bernard Grandanette and his brother-in-law, Mike Chiodo, at the Coroner’s Inquest.

-A coroner’s inquest began September 24, and in early October law enforcement officials asked both Bernie and Ross Grandanette to voluntarily submit to lie detector tests.
-An attorney representing the brothers told authorities the men had been fully cooperative throughout the investigation and that no polygraph tests were necessary.
+A coroner’s inquest began September 24, 1958, and in early October detectives asked both Bernard and Ross Grandanette to voluntarily submit to lie detector tests.

 Local and state authorities interviewed more than 500 individuals throughout the murder investigation, but no charges were ever filed.